LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 My bots are trying to post links that will get clicks.
 Don't let them!

+## Fixing bots the Rails Way

+I'm using Rails 8 and Devise for authentication, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

+This is the timeline of discovering bot activity and then resolving it without making it too expensive and complicated for me nor too cumbersome for my eventual authentic human users!

+Near the end I share my own anti-bot checklist I'm building, many tactics I have yet to try.

-## My anti-bot journey
+## My anti-bot timeline

+With two apps deployed for months, I'm feeling good about life, then the bots arrived...

 #### December, 2024
-- 31st - Bot activity first discovered from Postmark alert!
+- 31st - Bot activity first discovered from Postmark alerting me to my monthly email quota!
-#### January
+#### January, 2025
 - 1st - Start studying security and anti-bot tactics.
 Require email confirmation to access account.
 - 3rd - Disable sign ups and sessions
-- 11th - Add DMARC management
+- 11th - Add DMARC management in Cloudflare
-- 14th - Improve email validation
+- 14th - Improve email validation with Ruby's email REGEXP
-- 15th - Enable Bot Fight Mode, DNSSEC, and registrar transfer
+- 15th - Enable Bot Fight Mode, DNSSEC, and registrar transfer to Cloudflare
 - 20th - Start transfer of all 10 domains to Cloudflare
 - 24th - Destroy manually all unconfirmed SlopeCS accounts
 - 26th - Fly Production Console Machines
 #### February
 - 7th - Add Rails rate limiting to password reset
 - 18th - Add honeypot to sign up form.
 Send Welcome email only after user is confirmed.
+Auto-Destroy Stale User Accounts with Solidqueue recurring task.
 Update Ruby, All gems, and Dockerfile-Related Stuff
 - 19th - Reopened sign ups and logins
 #### March
 - 12th - Bot attacks re-start!
 - 18th - New attack found, re-disable sign ups and sessions
-- 22nd - Add hidden timestamp validation for enhanced bot protection
+- 22nd - Add hidden timestamp validation
+- 23rd - Add two unique honeypot fields
 - 30th - Fix SSL Cert issue
 #### April
-- 5th - Implement real_ip rate limiting w/ Cloudflare's proxy IP defense
+- 5th - Implement real_ip rate limiting to compensate for Cloudflare's proxy IP defense
 - 6th - Re-open for sign-ups and re-enable email sending!

-## Anti-BOT Plan for Spam Prevention
+## My Anti-BOT Checklist for web app form spam prevention

 Here's my own way to organize different anti-bot measures, from start (the beginning of the user's interaction) to end (your app's code).
 I've yet to use some of these.
 Which tactics am I missing?